atul2099/insight-DE-consumer_complaints/README.md

 * The input file is in the same format as the sample input described in the section [Input Dataset](README.md#input-dataset).
 This means that my code expects each input file to have a header.
 It also expects each column to be in the same order as the sample input above.
 * The date is of the form "YYYY-MM-DD".
 In general, this code will work for any input where the first 4 characters of the column `Date received` represent the year.
 * All the `Product` and `Company` names are case insesitive.
 For example, "Acme", "ACME", and "acme" would represent the same company.
 * The column `Product` is a categorical variable and only takes in values described as per the [Consumer Finance Protection Bureau's technical documentation](https://cfpb.github.io/api/ccdb/fields.html).
 This wouldn't neccessarily be a problem though.
-See section [Where it won't work](README.md#where-it-won't-work) to see cases where this code might fail.
+See section [Where it will fail](README.md#where-it-will-fail) to see cases where this code might fail.

 ## How to run